KFC is launching vegan chicken across all 900 UK locations on January 2.

 It continued, “Butterworth is a coattail rider, trying to capitalize on the fat and sassy success of Jemima with her breezy post-slavery incarnation.
 Jemima dates back to the 19th century.
 She was (sort of) a real person.
 This Butterworth imposter doesn’t know what it’s like to limp out of the cotton field with raw hands and have to fix juleps for a sweaty old white guy guarding a secret recipe.”

 A growing number of consumers in the UK are already choosing healthier options.

 Vegan food, in particular, is on the rise with a number of vegan chicken options available at restaurants across the region such as the popular Temple of Seitan.

-A growing number of mainstream restaurant chains are creating healthier menu options that cater to the growing demand for vegan food.
+A growing number of mainstream restaurant chains are creating healthier vegan menu options.
 TGI Fridays in the U.S. is serving the popular Beyond Burger, and in the UK it recently launched a comprehensive vegan menu.

 White Castle and Shake Shack both launched vegan burgers in the U.S., and in Australia, Domino’s offers a permanent vegan pizza menu featuring Follow Your Heart cheese.

 But the biggest game-changer may be the UK’s supermarket leader, Tesco.